ZayStallard/CSS-Animations-hoverEffects-and-Stylings/README.md

 # CSS-Animations-hoverEffects-and-Stylings

-This repo consists of CSS Animations, Hover-Effects & Stylings that I make.
+This repo is a home for some of the amazing CSS Animations, Hover-Effects & Stylings which I make.
-U can have a look at these projects using below links
+U can peep at these projects using below links.

+&nbsp;

 Bounce Effect Animation: https://codepen.io/ajayStallard/pen/bGqzXRQ
 Bouncing Ball Animation: https://codepen.io/ajayStallard/pen/ExWMYNw